brylevkirill/notes/interesting recent papers.md

   - `video` <https://youtu.be/mrj_hyH974o?t=16m13s> (Podoprikhin) `in russian`

 ----
+#### ["Natural Value Approximators: Learning when to Trust Past Estimates"](http://papers.nips.cc/paper/6807-natural-value-approximators-learning-when-to-trust-past-estimates) Xu, Modayil, Hasselt, Barreto, Silver, Schaul
+  `NVA` `value-based`
+>	"Neural networks are most effective for value function approximation when the desired target function is smooth.
+However, value functions are, by their very nature, discontinuous functions with sharp variations over time.
+We introduce a representation of value that matches the natural temporal structure of value functions."
+>	"A value function represents the expected sum of future discounted rewards.
+If non-zero rewards occur infrequently but reliably, then an accurate prediction of the cumulative discounted reward rises as such rewarding moments approach and drops immediately after.
+This is a pervasive scenario because many domains associate positive or negative reinforcements to salient events (like picking up an object, hitting a wall, or reaching a goal position).
+The problem is that the agent’s observations tend to be smooth in time, so learning an accurate value estimate near those sharp drops puts strain on the function approximator - especially when employing differentiable function approximators such as neural networks that naturally make smooth maps from observations to outputs."
+>	"We incorporate the temporal structure of cumulative discounted rewards into the value function itself.
+The main idea is that, by default, the value function can respect the reward sequence.
+If no reward is observed, then the next value smoothly matches the previous value, but becomes a little larger due to the discount.
+If a reward is observed, it should be subtracted out from the previous value: in other words a reward that was expected has now been consumed.
+The natural value approximator combines the previous value with the observed rewards and discounts, which makes this sequence of values easy to represent by a smooth function approximator such as a neural network."

 #### ["Regret Minimization for Partially Observable Deep Reinforcement Learning"](https://arxiv.org/abs/1710.11424) Jin, Levine, Keutzer
   `ARM` `value-based`
 >	"Algorithm based on counterfactual regret minimization that iteratively updates an approximation to a cumulative clipped advantage function."